MicrosoftDocs/iis-docs/iis/media/smooth-streaming/live-and-on-demand-video-with-silverlight-and-iis-smooth-streaming.md

 ---
-title: "Live and On-Demand Video with Silverlight and IIS Smooth Streaming | Microsoft Docs"
+title: "Live and On-Demand Video with Silverlight and IIS Smooth Streaming"
 author: Microsoft
-description: "The Live and On-Demand Video with Silverlight and IIS Smooth Streaming white paper provides a high-level overview of the challenges of traditional video deli..." ms.author: iiscontent
+description: "The Live and On-Demand Video with Silverlight and IIS Smooth Streaming white paper provides a high-level overview of the challenges of traditional video deli..." ms.date: 05/07/2010 ms.assetid: 2aefb93b-31a3-4fbe-bfb4-362c2465f734 msc.legacyurl: /learn/media/smooth-streaming/live-and-on-demand-video-with-silverlight-and-iis-smooth-streaming msc.type: authoredcontent
-manager: soshir
-ms.date: 05/07/2010
-ms.topic: article
-ms.assetid: 2aefb93b-31a3-4fbe-bfb4-362c2465f734
-ms.technology: iis-media
-ms.prod: iis
-msc.legacyurl: /learn/media/smooth-streaming/live-and-on-demand-video-with-silverlight-and-iis-smooth-streaming
-msc.type: authoredcontent
 ---